-Nicknamed ‘Dev,’ Eamon de Valera was the third president of Ireland and one of the country’s most dominant political leaders of the twentieth century, namely during Ireland’s fight for independence.
+Nicknamed ‘Dev,’ Eamon de Valera was the third president of Ireland and one of the country’s most dominant political leaders of the 20th century, particularly during Ireland’s fight for independence.

 Over the years his political creed evolved from militant republicanism to social and cultural conservatism.
 While he has many supporters, he also has many detractors who’ve raised an eyebrow at his character, calling him austere, anxious or devious.